dbashford/mimosa-server-reload/README.md

 * You must be using `mimosa-server`
 * You must start Mimosa using the `--server` or `-s` flag
 * You must not being using Mimosa's hosted server.
-Your `server.useDefaultServer` value should be set to false.
+Your `server.defaultServer.enabled` value should be set to false.

 `mimosa-live-reload` is not a prereq, but this module will work with that one if it is present to shut down socket connections.